NVIDIA/workbench-example-agentic-rag/README.md

    * `Environment` &rarr; `Secrets` &rarr; `Configure`.
 Specify the NVIDIA API Key and Tavily Search Key as project secrets.

-6. On the top right of the window, select **Jupyterlab**.
+6. On the top right of the window, select **Chat**.
+A frontend user interface should automatically open in a new browser tab.
+Happy chatting!

-7. Navigate to the `code` directory of the project.
-Then, open your fine-tuning notebook and get started.
-Happy coding!

 ## Tutorial (CLI-Only)
 Some users may choose to use the **CLI tool only** instead of the Desktop App.
 If you do not NVIDIA AI Workbench installed, first complete the installation for AI Workbench [here](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/).
 Then,